d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   set to `true', which indicates to SWI-Prolog that it is running under `sweep'.

+  It is also possible to specify initialization arguments to SWI-Prolog by passing them as command line arguments to Emacs, which can be convenient when using Emacs and `sweep' as an alternative for the common shell-based interaction with SWI-Prolog.
+This is achieved by adding the flag `--swipl-args' followed by any number of arguments intended for SWI-Prolog, with a single semicolon (“;”) argument marking the end of the SWI-Prolog arguments, after which further arguments are processed by Emacs as usual (see [Emacs Invocation] for more information about Emacs’s command line options), for example:

+  ┌────
+  │ emacs --some-emacs-option --swipl-args -l foobar.pl \; --more-emacs-options
+  └────

+  In order for `sweep' to be able to handle Emacs’s command line arguments, the function `sweeprolog-handle-command-line-args' must be called before Emacs processes the `--swipl-args' argument.
+This can be ensured by calling it from the command line as well:

+  ┌────
+  │ emacs -f sweeprolog-handle-command-line-args --swipl-args -l foobar.pl \;
+  └────

   The embedded Prolog runtime can be reset using the command `sweeprolog-restart'.
 This command cleans up the the Prolog state and resources, and starts it anew.
 When called with a prefix argument (`C-u M-x sweeprolog-restart'), this command prompts the user for additional initialization arguments to pass to the embedded Prolog runtime on startup.

+[Emacs Invocation] <info:emacs#Emacs Invocation>

 Querying Prolog